wombat9000/wombat9000.github.io/_drafts/writing-things-other-than-code.md

 the years.
 Even a single week can bring about so many learnings that it becomes a challenge to process them effectively.

-Writing can serve you as a means to organise and persist your thoughts, while also furthering your personal growth.
+Writing can serve as a means to organise and persist your thoughts, while also furthering your personal growth.
 In the following, I want to explore how.

 # Sharpening The Saw
 By writing, you reiterate what you already know.
-This process of reflection is highly productive, because it not only brings past learnings to the forefront of your mind again, but it also provides you with an opportunity to amend your understanding with new ideas.
+This process of reflection will often turn out to be productive in unexpected ways, because it brings past learnings to the forefront of your mind again.
+In doing so, it also makes you explore related topics, bring forth new realisations, maybe even make you come up with new ideas of your own.

-These new ideas can very naturally lead you to explore related concepts which you have not considered before, and thus further your understanding.
+This is especially true for software development.
+With new technologies and practices emerging almost on a daily basis, our knowledge and experience becomes outdated quickly.
+Writing a blog on a recent development can help you put it into perspective with what you already know, and refresh related knowledge that you may have on the subject.

-# Articulate Thoughts More Concisely And Confidently
+# Articulating Thoughts More Concisely And Confidently
+- +vocabulary
+- +articulation
+- +carefully crafted sentences
+- +having a line of thought ready

 Do you know the feeling of having a good understanding of what it is you are trying to convey, but when you actually attempt to vocalise your thoughts, you are having trouble to articulate?
 If you're like me, you end up grasping for